 Remember to take it easy with the tweezing to avoid the over-plucked ‘90s look—skip this step if you’re unsure.

-Step Three: Fill Any Gaps.
+Step Three: Fill Any Gaps

 When it comes to picking your brow shade, if you’ve brown or black hair, we recommend that you go 1-2 shades lighter than your roots, or try taupe if you're blonde or lighter redheads.
 For darker redheads, go for dark brown shade to naturally enhance your brows.

-Step Four: Get Grooming.
+Step Four: Get Grooming

-Shape your brow using your favourite clear or tinted brow gel.
+Another step you can take to tame unruly brows is to set them.
+We suggest shaping your brow using your favourite clear or tinted brow gel.
 Start by brushing the brow upwards, and then once you get to the arch, brush at a downwards angle.